 Description: The General Chemistry II course further develops the concepts of chemical bonding in order to appreciate the size, shape, polarity and macroscopic behavior of molecules.
 The processes of oxidation-reduction will be explained, particularly as they apply to biological systems.
 Solution chemistry will be introduced, stressing the concepts of equilibrium and colligative properties.
 Acid/base chemistry, including titrimetry, buffers, and pH will be studied.
 Nuclear chemistry in the evolution of matter will be considered.
 Organic chemistry will be introduced as a corollary to concepts presented in the college chemistry course.

-Registration for this course includes lecture (CHEM216) and lab (CHEM216L).
+Registration for in-classroom or hybrid course offerings include lecture (CHEM216) and lab (CHEM216L).

 Upcoming In-Classroom Course Offerings (Lecture and Lab):

 Mar 28, 2019 - Apr 24, 2019 (Thursday/Friday)

 Mar 30, 2019 - May 1, 2019 (Saturday/Sunday)

 May 23, 2019 - Jun 19, 2019 (Thursday/Friday)

 Jun 1, 2019 - Jun 26, 2019 (Saturday/Sunday)

 Jul 12, 2019 - Aug 10, 2019 (Friday/Saturday)